pip-services/pip-services-docs/content/en/node/aws/services/commandable_lambda_service.md

 linkTitle: "CommandableLambdaService"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-aws-nodex"
 description: >
-    Abstract service that receives commands via AWS Lambda protocol to operations automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
-Each command is exposed as an invoke method that receives command name and parameters.
+    Abstract service that receives commands via the AWS Lambda protocol to operations automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
+Each command is exposed as an invoke method that receives a command's name and parameters.
 ---

 **Extends:** [LambdaService](../lambda_service)

 ### Description

-Commandable services require only 3 lines of code to implement a robust external Lambda-based remote interface.
+The CommandableLambdaService allows you to create abstract services that receive commands via the AWS Lambda protocol to operations automatically generated for commands defined in [ICommandable components](../../../commons/commands/icommandable).
+Each command is exposed as an invoke method that receives a command's name and parameters.

+**Important points**

-This service is intended to work inside a LambdaFunction container that exploses registered actions externally.
+- This service is intended to work inside a LambdaFunction container that exploses registered actions externally.

 #### Configuration parameters